laszlocph/website/Docker-cluster-management-on-AWS.md

 ## Service Discovery light

 Service Discovery is a problem that became prominent recently in the highly volatile environment of immutable infrastructures.
 Since services come and go, scale up and down, one can never be sure on what IP address a service is accessible.
 Putting IP addresses into application configuration files is too rigid to handle the fast changes.
-The need arrised to turn things up side down.
+The need arise to turn things up side down.

 Service discovery tools like [Netflix Eureka](https://github.com/Netflix/eureka), [Consul](https://www.consul.io/) become very popular.
 Essentially every service registers its access information in these components, and the service clients obtain the connection information from these service registries.

 In my example though I solve the problem by simply using AWS's Elastic Load Balancer (ELB) service.
 Especially as it is [now aware of ECS services](https://aws.amazon.com/about-aws/whats-new/2016/08/amazon-ec2-container-service-now-integrated-with-application-load-balancer-to-support-dynamic-ports-and-path-based-routing/).
-**Services automatically get registered and deregistered in ELB**, so I can be sure that by accessing the service on a given DNS name, my request is routed to one of the containers in an ECS *service*.
+**Services automatically get registered in ELB**, so I can be sure that by accessing the service on a given DNS name, my request is routed to one of the containers in an ECS *service*.

 This combined with the new **path based routing** in ELB, and the ability to run a load balancer on internal networks allows me to not introduce any complex Service Discovery component.